 ● After the move, do not plug in cold electronics.
 If it is cold or damp outside during your move, allow all audio/video equipment and computers to warm to room temperature before plugging in.
 We recommend 48hrs.

 Here are some other helpful things to keep in mind:

-Unless formal credit arrangements have been made all customers are to pay the driver Cash, VISA, MasterCard, Discover, Amex at jobs end.
+● Unless formal credit arrangements have been made all customers are to pay the driver Debit, Visa, MasterCard, Cash at the end of the job/day.

-We do not move safes, pianos, pool tables or fire-proof file cabinets.
+● We do not move pool tables.
 Movers do not take liquids, fuel, flammables, paint, propane tanks or matches.
 No lawnmowers, or snow blowers unless gas tanks are emptied.

-We do not ask for a deposit on local moves (within the GTA).
+● We do ask for a booking deposit on all local (within the GTA) and long distance moves.
 No representative of Augusta Movers will ask for any money until your move is complete and you are provided with a receipt.
-For long-distance moves, a deposit may be required, depending on the specifics of your move.

-Contact us now for more information on our residential moving services, or click below to get a free quote.
+Contact us now for more information on our residential, commercial, local or long distance moving services, or click below to get a free quote.